Multi Port Forwarder

 -

-Local IP address - IP address that is associated with the
+Local IP address - The IP address associated with the network adapter.
+Use

 -

-Remote IP address - IP address of the default gateway.
-Use
+Remote IP address - The IP address of the default gateway.
+Use "ipconfig /all" to

 -

-Local MAC address - MAC address of the local network adapter.
+Local MAC address - The MAC address of the local network adapter.
+Use "ipconfig /all"

 -

-Remote MAC address - MAC address of the network adapter
+Remote MAC address - The MAC address of the default gateway's network adapter.
+Use

 Example #5